xxZap/SwiftUIAlert/README.md

 🎉 As an extra, this library exposes an alert with an integrated `TextField`!

+## 🧰 Demo Project
-🎁 Please, to clarify all your doubts you can see the dedicated Example Project [https://github.com/xxZap/SwiftUIAlertDemo](SwiftUIAlertDemo)
+Please, to clarify all your doubts you can see the dedicated Example Project [https://github.com/xxZap/SwiftUIAlertDemo](SwiftUIAlertDemo)

 ## License